USDA Offers $2.2 Million for Disaster Recovery Due to FEMA-Major Disaster Declarations

-Lincoln, Neb., Nov.
-27, 2019 – U.S. Department of Agriculture (USDA) Rural Development Nebraska State Director Karl Elmshaeuser encourages rural communities in FEMA declared disaster counties in Nebraska to utilize the $2.2 million in grants available through the Community Facilities Program to assist in their recovery.
+Lincoln, Neb. — U.S. Department of Agriculture (USDA) Rural Development Nebraska State Director Karl Elmshaeuser encourages rural communities in FEMA declared disaster counties in Nebraska to utilize the $2.2 million in grants available through the Community Facilities Program to assist in their recovery.

 “Nebraska has been hit hard by the devastating weather with 87 of our counties receiving Major Disaster Declarations,” Elmshaeuser said.
 “USDA works hard to help communities thrive and this funding supports in their long-term recovery.
 To date we have funded the construction of a storm shelter and the purchase of a four-wheel drive ambulance, generator, bunker gear, air packs and pager/radios for emergency responders and replacement of gutters and downspouts, shingles and underlayment for a roof repair.
 Be sure to contact us with your community’s needs.”